KaterinGorbachev/Art_color_picker/Art_color_picker_Documentation.md

     - Heart Button: Saves the selected color to the user's collection of favorite choices.

-    - Origami Button: Generates a shareable link for the selected color.
+    - Sakura Button: Opens filter options to filter by color category.

 ----